OSOceanAcoustics/echopype/docs/source/convert.rst

 A destination folder or file path should be specified with the ``save_path`` argument in these methods in order to control the location of the converted files.
-If the argument is not specified, the converted ``.nc`` and ``.zarr`` files are saved into a folder called ``~/.echopype/temp_output`` under the current execution folder.
+If the argument is not specified, the converted ``.nc`` and ``.zarr`` files are saved into the directory ``~/.echopype/temp_output``.
 This folder will be created if it doesn't already exists.

 Specify metadata attributes